 Ready for bed

 Babies are not used to going to sleep on their own, and it can be extremely challenging for mother and child alike.
 Cuddling, snuggling, rocking, caressing and holding your baby close at this time will help your little one to calm down during that notorious witching hour and encourage a night of blissful sleep.
-Try giving your baby a warm, soothing bath, which is an effective way to help your baby relax and prepare for bed, not mention care for her gentle skin.
+Try giving your baby a warm, soothing bath, which is an effective way to help your baby relax and prepare for bed, not mention care for her tender skin.

 Feeling of security